-Head of Department Electronics and Telecommunications
+Head of Department of Electronics and Telecommunications

-PhD in Physics, ANAS, Azerbaijan.
+PhD in Physics, Azerbaijan National Academy of Sciences, Azerbaijan.

-MS in radio physics & electronics, Dnipropetrovs’k State University, Ukraine.
+MS in Radio Physics & Electronics, Dnipropetrovs’k State University, Ukraine.

 The Department of Electronics and Telecommunications was established in 2010.
 The curriculum was planned to provide a sound professional education for the students.
 After completing courses in basic sciences, students are offered major courses.
 Practical experience is required for the degree and accordingly, students are required to undertake summer practice.
 Elective courses are offered to enable the students to advance their knowledge in specific fields.

 Electronics, Telecommunications and Radio Engineering encompasses a broad range of fields concerned with leading edge technologies in many applications.
 Electronics, telecommunications and radio engineers design and create devices, systems and equipment that use electricity either as a form of energy or to carry information.
 Emphasis is placed on underlying principles and techniques so that graduates will be able to learn and seamlessly adapt to new technologies when they emerge to face future challenges.
 This program embraces electronics, telecommunications and radio engineering and thus, provides graduates with a wide range of fundamental knowledge in core disciplines such as signal processing, micro-electronics, communications, control systems, radio frequency design, microprocessors and power generation.